nexus-rpc/api/SPEC.md

 - Include any callback headers supplied in the originating StartOperation request, stripping away the `Nexus-Callback-` prefix.
 - Include the `Nexus-Operation-State` header.
+- Include the `Nexus-Operation-Id` header and any `Nexus-Link` headers for resources associated with this operation to support completing asynchronous operations before the response to StartOperation is received.
 - If state is `succeeded`, deliver non-empty results in the body with corresponding `Content-*` headers.
 - If state is `failed` or `canceled`, content type should be `application/json` and the body must have a serialized [`Failure`](#failure) object.